grokify/oauth-devtools/README.md

 The access token and other information will be written into the dotenv `.env` file which can then be read by other apps.

-This code was originally forked from a demo script in the RingCentral Ruby SDK.

 Supported services include:

 * [x] Dropbox